 3.2.
 Equipment and methods

 The physical and chemical characterization of the biodiesel was performed in compliance with EN 14214.
-Complete analysis of the fatty acides was performed and the results are given in Table 2, which is also in compliance with literature values.
+Complete analysis of the fatty acids was performed, and the results are given in Table 2, which is also in compliance with literature values.

 Biodiesel samples was analyzed by gas chromatography (GC) to determine the content of fatty acid esters (according to SRPS EN 14103), Table A-5 (see Appendix).
 GC analysis was performed on the Gas Chromatograph GC-2010 Plus, Shimadzu, equipped with autosampler AOC-20i, Capillary Column InterCap WAX (length 30 m, inner diameter 0.25 mm, film thickness 0.25 µm).
 Analysis of the standard mixture of methyl esters (RM-1) was carried out using reference probe sample of 0.6 µL at split ratio 40:1.
 The injector and detector temperatures were 260◦C, and the analysis was performed in isothermal conditions at 200◦C. Helium was applied as carrier gas with flow rate of 3 mL/min.
 Methyl heptadecanoate (purity >99%) (Fluka Analytical) was used as an internal standard.
 Sample of 1µl was injected into an injector.